 Preview Iconoclasts 3 Episode with Wynton and John Besh

-As you know the Sundance Channel will broadcast its Season 3 Iconoclasts episode with Wynton Marsalis and John Besh on Thursday, November 22, at 10:00 P.M.
-ET/PT.
+On Thursday, November 22, at 10pm ET/PT, the Sundance Channel will broadcast its Season 3 Iconoclasts episode with Wynton Marsalis and John Besh.
 Following you can take a look to a video preview, and read an article about John and Wynton.
 This episode has been directed by Bruce Sinofsky.